rrjavadev/code-doodles/ArchitecturalPendulum.md

 - **Spaghetti code in monoliths**

 ### **What About the Database?**
-If we modularize only the **source code** while keeping a **shared database**, we’ll run into the same issues monoliths faced in the past.
+If we modularise only the **source code** while keeping a **shared database**, we’ll run into the same issues monoliths faced in the past.
 Instead, **introducing cohesion at the database level** can significantly improve modularity.

 ---